How to Keep Your Dog Safe From Heatstroke This Summer

 Other factors that increase the risk of heatstroke

 Risk factors that make dogs more susceptible to heatstroke include age (puppies and seniors are at higher risk), obesity, existing breathing or heart conditions, and brachycephaly.
-Brachycephalic breedsopens in a new tab are short-nosed, flat-faced dogs, such as Pekingese, Pugs, Lhasa Apsos, Boston Terriers, or Bulldogs.
+Brachycephalic breeds are short-nosed, flat-faced dogs, such as Pugs, Lhasa Apsos, Pekingese, Boston Terriers, or Bulldogs.
 These dogs suffer from ineffectual panter syndrome, which basically means that their elongated palate in a short face interferes with their ability to pant, and that can be fatal.

 Signs of heatstroke in dogs